-The Environmental and Fluid Management segment revenue increased 148% to \$201 million for the three months ended March 31, 2022, from the 2021 comparative period.
-The increase was largely driven by the impacts of the Transaction which increased SECURE's landfill facility footprint and increased revenue in existing environmental management service offerings.
-In addition, revenue increased as a result of new services acquired through the Transaction that expanded SECURE's environmental management service offerings to include hazardous and non-hazardous waste disposal facilities, waste treatment, metal recycling facilities and rail services.
-The metal recycling facilities acquired in the Transaction have significantly benefited from metal prices that have been at record high levels since 2021.
+For the nine months ended September 30, 2022, Environmental and Fluid Management segment revenue increased 88% relative to the 2021 comparative period to \$630 million driven by the same factors described above.
+Additionally, the increase was largely driven by the impacts of the Transaction which increased SECURE's landfill facility footprint and revenue from existing environmental management service offerings.
+In addition, revenue increased as a result of the Transaction which expanded SECURE's environmental management service offerings to include hazardous and non-hazardous waste disposal facilities, waste treatment, metal recycling facilities and rail services.
+The revenue generated from the metal recycling facilities acquired in the Transaction has significantly increased as a result of record high metal prices in the first half of 2022.